jianlin-cheng/DProQA/README.md

 # DProQA: A Gated-Graph Transformer for Protein Complex Structure Assessment

-ISMB2023
+## ISMB2023

-Our work has been accpeted by ISMB2023, [here](https://drive.google.com/file/d/1hLTwlE8deQ1x2_CLbboo07omNcyVdHQi/view?usp=sharing) is the latest manuscirpt.
+Our work has been accpeted by ISMB 2023, [here](https://drive.google.com/file/d/1hLTwlE8deQ1x2_CLbboo07omNcyVdHQi/view?usp=sharing) is the latest manuscirpt.

 ## CASP15 result